DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic: Experiments and Results

 \subsection{Actor Entropy and Expected Value errors}

-We further examine the effects of the added constraints, by plotting the expected mean and variance errors along with the policy's entropy and Q-estimates in \cref{EVT_Entropy}.
-Specifically, we measure the expected errors by taking the L1 difference between the actor and critic's expected mean and variance values.
-We also plot the mean (red) and variance (blue) forms when the Lagrange multipliers are set to 1 (dotted) versus using the optimal (bold) Lagrange multipliers obtained numerically.
-For these plots, the temperature parameter $\alpha$ is fixed to 1.
+We further examine the effects of the added mean constraint, by plotting the expected mean errors along with the policy's entropy, optimal values for $\lambda_1$ and Q-estimates in \cref{EVT_Entropy}.
+Specifically, we measure the expected errors by taking the L1 difference between the actor and critic's expected mean values.
+For these plots, we evaluate the agents on the ID environment of ``Alien" .

-Our findings suggests that the inclusion of constraints leads to lower expected value errors between the actor and critic.
-In both \cref{fig:1a} and \cref{fig:1b}, we can see that if the Lagrange multipliers are naively set to 1, lower value errors for both forms can be achieved.
-However, this can negatively cause the variance form to exhibit lower Q-value estimates and entropy.
-In contrast, when we use a numerical solver to obtain the optimal Lagrange multipliers we found training to be stable.
-With Q-estimates and entropy values bounded to similar performance of the unconstrained form.